jpedroribeiro/Baseliner-Extension/README.md

 # TODO
-(3) Save & load from storage: async might be preventing current logic (4) Nicer UI design
+(3) Save & load from storage: async might be preventing current logic (3.5) Enable/Disable should null the values on save (4) Nicer UI design
 (5) Add Typescript
 (6) Other features as per legacy version like service workers etc